Ukraine conflict: UK sanctions target Russia banks and oligarchs

 Major Russian banks will be excluded from the UK financial system and oligarchs have been targeted in new sanctions announced by Boris Johnson.

-The prime minister told the House of Commons that they were "the largest and most severe package of economic sanctions that Russia has ever seen".
+The prime minister told the House of Commons they were "the largest and most severe package of economic sanctions that Russia has ever seen".

 Russia's national airline Aeroflot will also be banned from landing in the UK.

-It follows Moscow's invasion of Ukraine in the early hours of Thursday with attacks by air and ground forces.
+It follows Moscow's invasion of Ukraine which began with air strikes in the early hours of Thursday morning.

 Mr Johnson told MPs that Russian President Vladimir Putin was a "bloodstained aggressor" who would "stand condemned in the eyes of the world and of history" for invading Ukraine.

-He said the sanctions being imposed would enable the UK to ban Russian state and private companies from raising funds.
+Announcing the measures, the prime minister said the UK and its allies had "tried every avenue for diplomacy until the final hour", but he believed Mr Putin had always been determined to attack Ukraine.

+Mr Johnson said the G7 group of world leaders had agreed to work in unity to "maximise the economic price that Putin will pay for his aggression".

-And he confirmed that sanctions will also be applied to Belarus for its role in the assault on Ukraine
+He also confirmed that sanctions would be applied to Belarus for its role in the assault on Ukraine.

 Sanctions announced by the prime minister include: